tanij/dt-exercises/_instructions_mooc/01-welcome/course-logistics.md

 Self-driving Cars with Duckietown is a "grand tour" of robotics.
 The focus is on the breadth rather than the depth.
 We  highlight how robotics is a system level discipline where many components interact with each other to produce real world autonomous behaviors.
 Any of these "components" could absorb an entire professional career.

 Finally, we want to provide an understanding of the difference in approaches to solving the challenges of autonomy.
-The buzz of AI is high, but what's it place in robotics?
+The buzz of AI is high, but what is its place in robotics?
 How does using reinforcement or imitation learning relate to the "traditional" robotics approaches to given tasks?

 Robotics and AI are a fast-paced field of research and this course is the beginning of a learning adventure.